couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/using-the-apis.markdown

 <a id="api-reference-summary"></a>

 ## Understanding and Using Asynchronous Operations
 For all important operations, the Couchbase Java SDK exposes both asynchronous and synchronous methods to the user application.
-Nearly alwasys, the synchronous methods are wrappers around their asynchronous counterparts.
-You can identify those methods easily, because they return a `Future` of some kind: `OperationFuture`, `GetFuture`, `ViewFuture` and so on.
+Nearly always, the synchronous methods are wrappers around their asynchronous counterparts.
+You can identify those methods easily, because they return a future of some kind: `OperationFuture`, `GetFuture`, `ViewFuture` and so on.

-The first question we need to answer is: why do we need those constructs at all and not just stick with a purely synchronous style at all?
-Asynchronous programming as a principle (and the concept of Futures or closures/anonymous classes as their vehicle to implement it) allows you to write applications which are more performant, provide better throughput, lower latency and ultimately lead to higher ressource utilization (for example the number of CPU cores concurrently used in the application server).
+Why do we need those constructs at all and not just stick with a purely synchronous style?
+Asynchronous programming as a principle (and the concept of futures or closures/anonymous classes as their vehicle to implement it) allows you to write applications that are more performant, provide better throughput, lower latency and ultimately lead to higher resource utilization (for example, the number of CPU cores concurrently used in the application server).

-While this is all good, the ideas and concepts used to implement such behavior doesn't go well with traditional style java programming.
-That said, the concepts are very easy to understand and once that has happend, they can be applied safely to any program written (not just with the Couchbase Java SDK).
+While this is all good, the ideas and concepts used to implement such behavior don't go well with traditional-style java programming.
+That said, after you understand these concepts, you can safely apply them to any program you write (not just Couchbase Java SDK programs).

-If a method returns a `Future<T>`, it means that the method which you call will not wait until the response is computed, but instead your thread immediately gets the control back.
-The `Future` will contain the result of the computation eventually.
-Now this is a good thing, because you are free to do something else until the result is computed.
-This is especially important if you are dealing with IO of some form (disk, networking), because the time spent on IO is significant, and since CPUs and RAM are much faster than disks or the network, using your ressources in a meaningful way instead of waiting is a good thing.
+If a method returns a `Future<T>`, it means that the method you call does not wait until the response is computed, but instead your thread immediately gets the control back.
+The future will contain the result of the computation eventually.
+Getting control back immediately is a good thing because you are then free to do something else until the result is computed.
+This is especially important if you are dealing with I/O of some form (such as disk or network), because the time spent on I/O is significant.
+CPUs and RAM are much faster than disks or the network, so using your resources in a meaningful way instead of waiting is a good thing.

-Let's look at the [Future](http://docs.oracle.com/javase/6/docs/api/java/util/concurrent/Future.html) interface (which is delivered with the JDK):
+Here's the [Future](http://docs.oracle.com/javase/6/docs/api/java/util/concurrent/Future.html) interface that is delivered with the JDK:

 ```java
 public interface Future<V> {